Haw-Shiuan Chang

 Haw-Shiuan Chang, Nikhil Agarwal, and Andrew McCallum

-In Proceedings of The 17th ACM Inernational Conference on Web Search and Data Mining, 2024
+In Proceedings of The 17th ACM International Conference on Web Search and Data Mining, 2024

 Revisiting the Architectures like Pointer Networks to Efficiently Improve the Next Word Distribution, Summarization Factuality, and Beyond

-Haw-Shiuan Chang*, Zonghai Yao*, Alolika Gon, and 2 more authors
+Haw-Shiuan Chang*, Zonghai Yao*, Alolika Gon, Hong Yu, and Andrew McCallum

 In Findings of the Association for Computational Linguistics: ACL 2023 (Findings of ACL), 2023